Lyrical G: Early life and education

 Lyrical G was born on 8 March 1978.
 He went to Nakasero Primary School and Budo Junior School for his primary education.
 He proceeded to St Charles Lwanga SS Kasasa and Katikamu SDA for his secondary education.
-He later enrolled in Nkumba University where he graduated,having majored in Business Studies.
+He later enrolled in Nkumba University where he graduated, having majored in Business Studies.

 Music

-Lyrical G started his rap career in the 1990s in his high school, performing at various music concerts.
-He released his first single "Ato’oba" with his former group Bataka Underground in March 1999 and that same year the group then released their second single "Ssesetula", which was launched on Power FM.
-He performed with Bataka Underground until he, with young brother AKay47 and friends, formed Urban Thugz (which later became Urban Life) in 2000.
-He recorded his first single "Nothing Compares" with Urban Life in 2001 after they won a recording deal for being the best upcoming group at the Sanyu FM music Carnival.
+Lyrical G started his rap career in the 1990s in his high school days, performing at various music concerts.
+He released his first single "Ato’oba" with his former group Bataka Underground in March 1999 and that same year the group went on to release their second single "Ssesetula", which was launched on Power FM.
+He performed with Bataka Underground until he, together with young brother AKay47 and friends, formed Urban Thugz (which later became Urban Life) in 2000.
+He recorded his first single "Nothing Compares" with Urban Life in 2001 after winning a recording deal for best new artiste/group at the Sanyu FM music Carnival.
 ‘Nothing Compares’ was released in Feb 2002 on Sanyu FM.

+Later that year, under the mentorship of iconic Ugandan singer/producer Steve Jean, Lyrical G went on to pursue a solo career which would see him top the East African charts with back to back hit singles from his debut album 'Live From East Africa'.

-In mid 2002, he pursued a solo career Lyrical G has worked with South African rapper Proverb, T.I.D from Tanzania, the UK's Mas Law, Typical Fefe & Tyonne from Barbados and Outrageous Records in South Africa.
+Lyrical G has worked with South African rapper Proverb, T.I.D from Tanzania, the UK's Mas Law, Typical Fefe & Tyonne from Barbados and Outrageous Records in South Africa.

-He has released a record 10 studio albums, "Live From East Africa" released in 2004, "Narudi" in 2006, "First and Flow Most" in 2007, "Tha GMC Project" released in 2009, "Simple & Plain", 2010,"1st & Flow Most 2:Back 2 Basics"(2012),"Grown Man Talk", 2013 ,"Feel Good Music", 2014, "Geezy", 2019 and 'OG', 2023.
+Lyrical G's catalogue consists of 11 studio albums.
+"Live From East Africa" released in 2004, "Narudi" in 2006, "First and Flow Most" in 2007, "Tha GMC Project" released in 2009, "Simple & Plain", 2010,"1st & Flow Most 2:Back 2 Basics"(2012),"Grown Man Talk", 2013 ,"Feel Good Music", 2014, "Geezy", 2019, 'OG', 2023., and the recently released "Black Boy",2026.